shapeshed/jekyll.shapeshed.com/_posts/2010-04-30-adding_a_vignette_to_a_video_using_photoshop_and_adobe_premier.md

 ---
 layout: post
 title: Adding a vignette to a video using Photoshop and Abobe Premier
-excerpt: How to create a vignette frame in Photoshop and add it to a video using Adobe Premier
+description: How to create a vignette frame in Photoshop and add it to a video using Adobe Premier
 categories: [Photoshop]
 ---